Skip to main content

 • Biomedical Advanced Research and Development Authority – Pharmaceutical Countermeasures Infrastructure (PCI)

 A strong, committed partnership between industry and the federal government is vital when responding to a public health emergency.
-Through the work of its three programs, PCI partners with industry to strengthen and enhance the nation’s ability to manufacture, distribute, and administer life-saving vaccines and therapeutics during a public health emergency.
+Through the work of its three programs, the Pharmaceutical Countermeasures Infrastructure (PCI) partners with industry to strengthen and enhance the nation’s ability to manufacture, distribute, and administer life-saving vaccines and therapeutics during a public health emergency.

 • Cybersecurity Manufacturing Innovation Institute (CyManII)

 The Cybersecurity Manufacturing Innovation Institute (CyManII), a Manufacturing USA Institute, is an inclusive national research institute with major leading research universities in cybersecurity, smart and energy-efficient manufacturing, and deep expertise in research and development, supply chains, factory automation, and workforce development.
-Funded by the DOE, CyManII aggregates the most advanced research institutions in revolutionary manufacturing, securing automation and supply chains, workforce development, and cybersecurity.
-The research team brings to bear the most powerful expertise and infrastructure needed to ensure the digital transformation that will continue to propel the U.S. in innovative research in manufacturing for decades.
+Funded by the U.S. Department of Energy, CyManII aggregates the most advanced research institutions in revolutionary manufacturing, securing automation and supply chains, workforce development, and cybersecurity.
+The research team brings to bear the most powerful expertise and infrastructure needed to ensure the digital transformation that will continue to propel the United States in innovative research in manufacturing for decades.

 • Industry-University Cooperative Research Centers (IUCRC)